4llex/DM122-TrabalhoFinal-PWA/README.md

-# PWA - Todo List App
+# PWA - Market List Application

 An example of PWA with Vanilla JS and IndexedDB